 - 1000 MHz = 1 GHz

 There are also differences in properties for these wavelengths.
-LF waves easily penetrate through dense materials like concrete, rock, soil, etc. They follow the curve of the Earth, which makes LF ideal for long distance ground wave communication over more than 1000 km.
+LF waves easily penetrate through dense materials like concrete, rock, soil, etc. They follow the curvature of the Earth, which makes LF ideal for long distance ground wave communication over more than 1000 km.
 Submarines even use VLF (Very Low Frequency) radio waves, because they can even travel right through the Earth’s core!

 2. Earth’s atmosphere